 There are bound to be some concerns when you have a roommate, but talking openly helps.
 How to deal with a roommate who monopolizes the common area needs to be addressed.
 Otherwise, it can cause conflicts, resentment, and arguments.

-In order to get more time in the common area from your roommate who monopolizes the place, voice your concerns and create a plan both of you are happy with.
+To get more time in the common area from your roommate who monopolizes the place, voice your concerns and create a plan both of you are happy with.
 It will make the living arrangements better for all.

 Bring up the Discussion